SONOMA VALLEY HOUSING AFFORDABILITY ROADMAP

 Summary

-To prioritize housing for people who live or work in Sonoma Valley, reduce the number of non-residents living in our limited homes.
+To prioritize housing for people who live or work in Sonoma Valley, reduce the number of vacation rentals and empty homes.

 STRATEGY 6